lonbluster/rSyncTrees/README.md

   - has no default --backup option ;
   - has fewer standard exclusions.
 Hence is more dangerous - (anyway the backup storage is always excluded);
   - can run Onetime only without or along with -Full backup-;
-  - will run excluding the Full backup if a path was specified as rSyncBackup argument;
+  - will run excluding the Full backup if a path was specified as rSyncTrees argument;
   - can run as basic non-root user;
   - won't allow to backup the root / of the filesystem ;